tt6746690/misc_impl/dcgan/README.md

 + the number of feature layers for conv layers mattered
     + changing from 128 -> 64 worked on MNIST
 + a stronger (more feature layers) generator definitely helped with convergence
++ training GAN
+    + stability, saturation problem, needs to read more on GAN-training tricks

 ## tutorials